 Enron continues to manage the risk by using traditional hedging tools and by using the full complement of resources of EES - demand reduction, load shaping, and efficiency improvements.

-Transwestern has long-term capacity arrangements with PG&E.
+Transwestern has long-term capacity arrangements with SoCalGas (I’m pretty sure that that the contracts with PG&E have expired, but we can check with Jeff Fawcett at TW first thing in the AM on Monday).

 OUR POLITICAL POSITION IN CALIFORNIA / MESSAGES